treyturner/geb-spock-gradle-grid/README.md

 # geb-spock-gradle-grid

 This multi-module [Gradle] project leverages [Geb] and [Spock] to create a behavior-driven development ([BDD]) web automation framework.
-The executable BDD specifications run [Selenium] sessions locally or (optionally) against a scalable remote [grid].
+The executable BDD specifications, written in [Java] or [Groovy], run [Selenium] sessions locally or (optionally) against a scalable remote [grid].
 The use of [Page Object] modeling ensures the maintainability and re-usability of code.

 Multi-level logging is supported via [slf4j] and [logback].
 A shared utility package is utilized to store common code.
 Integration with IntelliJ [IDEA] is seamless for easy step debugging and testing pipeline automation entrypoints.